Self-Improving Skill Learning for Robust Skill-based Meta-Reinforcement Learning: Experiment

 Fig.~\ref{fig:performance} shows the learning progress during the meta-train/test phases for Kitchen ($\sigma=0.3$) and Maze2D ($\sigma=1.5$), highlighting the performance gap between SISL and other methods.
 The periodic drops in SISL's high-level performance correspond to the reinitialization of $\pi_h$ every $K_\text{iter}$.
 Non-meta RL algorithms, including those with RND-based exploration, struggle with long-horizon tasks, while SPiRL and SiMPL show limited improvement due to their reliance on noisy offline datasets.
 In contrast, SISL's self-improving skill refinement supports continuous skill improvement, resulting in superior meta-test performance.
 To further assess SISL's robustness, we perform experiments with limited offline data, random noise injection, and diverse sub-optimal datasets in Appendix \ref{appsec:addcomp}, reflecting real-world challenges such as costly data collection and unstructured anomalies.
 Even under these conditions, SISL consistently outperforms the baselines, demonstrating strong robustness.
-Furthermore, we provide a computational cost analysis with SiMPL in Appendix \ref{appsec:compute}, and the result shows that SISL requires about 16\% more computation time per iteration during meta-training, while the meta-test phase remains unchanged.
+Furthermore, we provide a computational complexity comparison of SISL, its ablation variants, and baseline methods in Appendix~\ref{appsec:compute}.
+The results show that SISL requires only about 16\% more computation time per iteration during meta-training, while the meta-test cost remains unchanged compared to SiMPL.
+Although SISL introduces the improvement policy $\pi_{\mathrm{imp}}$, the overall training cost remains similar because the total number of samples and updates matches SiMPL by splitting training tasks evenly between $\pi_{\mathrm{imp}}$ and $\pi_h$ for fair comparison, as described in Section~\ref{subsec:expsetup}.
+The remaining 16\% overhead comes primarily from the skill refinement and reward model training.
 Notably, even with extended training, SiMPL fails to achieve further performance gains, highlighting SISL's advantage.